Kaixhin/Atari/README.md

 **Work In Progress**

-Dueling Double DQN with (proportional) prioritised experience replay for the Arcade Learning Environment.
+Dueling Double DQN with prioritised experience replay for the Arcade Learning Environment.

 Run `th main.lua` to run headless, or `qlua main.lua` to display the game.
 The main options are `-game` to choose the ROM (see the [ROM directory](roms/README.md) for more details) and `-mode` as either `train` or `eval`.